zostay/RakuWAPI/README.md

   * Allow for backwards compatibility to PSGI applications.

 Aside from that is the underlying assumption that this is a simple interface and ought to at least somewhat resemble work in the standards it is derived from, including Rack, WSGI, PSGI, CGI, and others.

-This document is strongly related to the PSGI pecification for Perl 5.
-Within a Perl 6 environment, it is acceptable to refer to this standard as "PSGI" with the "6" in "P6SGI" being implied.
-However, for clarity, P6SGI and PSGI from Perl 5 are different.
-This is possible because Perl 6 provides a number of built-in tools, e.g., reactive and concurrent programming tools, that simplify several aspects of this specification.

 1 TERMINOLOGY
 =============